-The tie clip (also referred to as a tie bar or even tie slide) is a menswear accessory that wears many hats: tie keeper, jewelry, and herald of personality.
+Sometimes also referred to as a tie bar or simply a “slide”, the tie clip is a menswear accessory that wears many hats.
+Practically, it keeps your tie in place but it’s also an accessory and a type of men’s jewellery.
 Much like cufflinks, they’re a great opportunity for personalising your style.

-However, if you’re not wearing a waistcoat, a tie clip is an excellent option.
-In this guide, you’ll learn all about tie clips from their different varieties as well as how to properly wear one.
+In this guide, you’ll learn all about tie clips from the different varieties and how to properly wear one as well as the top 10 best brands:

 See All Our Tie Content!